West Metro Area Trout Fishing

 The Christmas Lake management plan* is to stock 1,000 yearling rainbow trout for the Open-Water Season and adult rainbow trout when available**.
 Most of the last 15 years we have been able to put in at least 50 adult rainbow trout annually. (* Actual numbers stocked might vary slightly from quotas, depending on hatchery availability ** suitable lake conditions required; post-stocking trout survival is poor with iced-covered shallow depths or water temperatures above 60o F)

 Little Long Lake is in Minnetristra, northeast of both Whaletail Lake and the town of St. Bonifacius.
 Little Long is similar to Christmas Lake-- water quality allows "two-story" fish management and is not a Designated Trout Lake.
-The present management plan is to stock 500 yearling rainbow trout for each Winter Season.
+The present management plan is to stock 500 yearling rainbow trout for each Winter Season beginning in 2015; until then stockings are dependent on surplus being available.
 The lake has a small DNR Parks-and-Trails-managed public boat launch.
 There is a 10-horsepower limit for outboard motors.

 Eagle Creek is at the crossroads of busy Highways 13 and 101 in Savage (Scott County).
 A self-sustaining but small population of brown trout requires a Special Regulation-- catch-and-release only.